 There are a few main areas where foam rollers can be tremendously beneficial and worth the effort.
 Those are:

 - Joint Mobilization

 Myofascial release is the process of getting fascia and muscle to down regulate a.k.a. chill out and relax through pressure.
 Muscles and fascia also have trigger points which contain mechanoreceptors.
 Applying pressure to these mechanoreceptors can create a release in tension via the nervous system.

 Myofascial release and trigger point release can be done by hand or with myofascial tools such as foam rollers.
 The "chilling out" process is ultimately beneficial because it creates a sense of relief and relaxation in the body, increases blood flow, and increases the range of motion (rom) or the ability of that tissue to stretch.

 As people have become more and more creative with their foam rollers, we have seen these tools being used to facilitate stretches such as the thread the needle stretch and this spinal mobilization drill.
-Foam rollers have become great stretching assistants because their shape, their ability to roll, and their usefulness in supporting limbs and various parts of the body during active stretches.
+Foam rollers are great stretching assistants because of their shape, their ability to roll, and their usefulness in supporting limbs and various parts of the body during active stretches.
 Ultimately the benefits here are similar to other dynamic stretches but often the foam roller variations turn out to be more targeted or easier to accomplish.